 Bill and Peggy Tramposch went on to buy the house, set up a Trust, and establish funding for the restoration of the house.
 The property, 56 Eden Street, is now owned and administered by the Janet Frame Eden Street Trust.

-The Trustees are: Chair Carol Berry, Gordon Scott (Treasuer), Alison Albiston (House and Garden restorer) , Karen Ross (Friends), Chloe Searle (Conservator), and Roger Hall (Trustee) and Cara Tipping Smith (Trustee).
+The Trustees are: Chair Carol Berry, Gordon Scott (Treasurer), Alison Albiston (House and Garden Restorer) , Karen Ross (Friends), Chloe Searle (Conservator), Roger Hall (Trustee) and Cara Tipping Smith (Trustee).

-The curator at 56 Eden Street is Lynley Caldwell who is assisted by a very able and enthusiastic band of volunteers, Sunday afternoons.
+The curator at 56 Eden Street is Lynley Caldwell who is assisted by a very able and enthusiastic band of volunteers on Sunday afternoons.

 ’56 Eden Street has been restored with an historian’s reverence and care, yet it does not all have the chill or distance of a museum.
 It feels like a family home.’ ~ Anna Smaill, writer.